matloff/worthycsds/README.md

 Comments become indispensable when you return to some code after a few months, and zero recall of what you did.

-*Means, proportions and graphs in your daily life, especially Simpson's Paradox:*
+***Means, proportions and graphs in your daily life, especially Simpson's Paradox:***

 This applies particularly to DS/Stat majors, but it is definitely relevant to CS students as well.

 Data analysis shows up on a daily basis, on vitally important topics such as the economy and the Covid pandemic.
-The value of such data can range from enormously informative to enormously deceiving.
+The value of such data can range from enormously informative to enormously misleading.
 Since you are data experts!, you'll want to hone your skills at ferreting out the good and the bad.

 When viewing any data on proportions, the key question is "What's the denominator?"
-For instance, when viewing a statement like, "The infection rate for Covis is x%," ask, "x% out of which subpopulation?" x% of all people?
+For instance, when viewing a statement like, "The infection rate for Covid is x%," ask, "x% out of which subpopulation?" x% of all people?
 Of all adults?
 Of people who are exposed to a sufferer of Covid?" and so on.
-This can make a huge difference.
+This makes a huge difference.

-Problems can arise in very unintuitive ways, often via *Simposon's Paradox*.
+You can't call yourself a data expert unless you know--and can cogently explain--*Simpson's Paradox*.
 The
 [Wikipedia entry](https://en.wikipedia.org/wiki/Simpson%27s_paradox)
+is good, and it contains a really famous example involving UC Berkeley graduate admissions.
+(The R language has the data on this, in a dataset named **UCBAdmissions**.)
-is good, but I like the reading titled
+But I like reading a paper cleverly titled
 [Good for Women, Good for Men, Bad for People](https://www.researchgate.net/publication/11608762)_ That title says it all!
 Do yourself an epic favor by doing some slow, careful reading here, and keep it in mind forever.
 Yes, it IS that